PBW bases and KLR algebras: Characterization of the PBW bases

 \begin{corollary} Fix a reduced expression $\mathbf i$ and $\beta \in Q^+$.
 Then, we have

 for every $b,b' \in B ( \infty )_{\beta}$. \end{corollary}

 \begin{proof} Since the first assertion implies the second assertion, we prove only the first assertion.
 If $b \le _{\mathbf i} b'$, then the assertion follows from Theorem \ref{main} 4).
 Thanks to Example \ref{one-root}, each $L_{ci}$ admits a finite resolution by the graded shifts of $P_{ci}$ (for each $c \ge 1$ and $i \in I$).
-By Lemma \ref{bPBW} 2), we deduce that each $E_{\mathbf c} ^{\mathbf i}$ admits a finite resolution by the graded shifts by $\widetilde{E}_{\mathbf c} ^{\mathbf i}$.
+By (the proof of) Proposition \ref{bPBW2} 3), we deduce that each $E_{\mathbf c} ^{\mathbf i}$ admits a finite resolution by the graded shifts by $\widetilde{E}_{\mathbf c} ^{\mathbf i}$.
 By taking the spectral sequence of this resolution, we deduce